Eric-Dally/Creating-Tables-with-SQL-for-Pewlett-and-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview of analysis:
-The purpose of the new analysis is well defined.
-(3 pt)
+The purpose of this project was to identify employees that could be retireming soon so that Pewlett_Hackard can start planning to fill vacant positions.

 ## Results: